hyprwm/hyprland-wiki/content/configuring/extra/systemd.md

 ### Starting systemd's graphical-session.target in NixOS

-If you want to start up `graphical-session.target` in NixOS, check it in the [configuring with hjem page](../../../nix/configuring-hyprland-with-hjem)
+If you want to start up `graphical-session.target` in NixOS, check it in the [configuring with Hjem page](../../../nix/configuring-hyprland-with-hjem)

 ## UWSM